ejgallego/coq-lsp/README.md

   a generic lib
 - `controller`: LSP controller, a thin layer translating LSP transport layer to `flèche` surface API.

-## Features

-### Incremental compilation:

-Edit your file, and `coq-lsp` will try to re-check only what is necessary.

-[insert gif]

-Moreover, `coq-lsp` will save its document cache to disk so you can restart your proof session where you left it at the last time.

-This is currently undergoing refinement.

-### Document outline:

-`coq-lsp` supports LSP document outline, allowing you to jump directly to definitions.

-[insert gif]

-### Jump to definition

-In progress, pending on https://github.com/coq/coq/pull/16261

 ## Building the Server